-- Bone Broth – long cooked bone broth can be an excitotoxic issue especially if you have a very leaky gut - recommend Stock cooked only 1-2 hours which has much lower glutamate levels.
+- Bone broth – long cooked bone broth can be an excitotoxic issue especially if you have a very leaky gut.
+We recommend Stock cooked only 1-2 hours, which has much lower glutamate levels.

-- Fermented Foods – can be issue if have very leaky gut - avoid initially until heal gut issues
+- Fermented foods – can be issue if have very leaky gut and avoided initially until heal gut issues.

 - Personal care items with excitotoxins can affect people as well including shampoos with “hydrolyzed,” “amino acids,” and “protein.”